ropensci/roweb3/content/blog/2025-06-27-news-june-2025/index.md

 Read [all about coworking](/blog/2023/06/21/coworking/)!

 -   Tuesday July 1st, 2025 9:00 AM Americas Pacific (16:00 UTC), ["Research Software Engineering and R"](/events/coworking-2025-07/) with [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) and cohost [Saranjeet Kaur Bhogal](/author/saranjeet-kaur-bhogal/).
-    -   Look up Research Software Engineering.
+    -   Look up Research Software Engineering
     -   Chat with Saranjeet about being a Research Software Engineer in R
+-   Tuesday August 5th, 2025 9:00 AM Australia Western (01:00 UTC), ["Drawing publication-ready plots using R"](/events/coworking-2025-08/) with [Steffi LaZerte](/author/steffi-lazerte/) and cohost [Emi Tanaka](/author/emi-tanaka/).
+    -   Work on some figures and plots for your own work
+    -   Explore ways of making publication-ready plots in R
+    -   Chat with Emi Tanaka about making publication-ready plots in R

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!